eush77/git-conflicts/README.md

 ## Usage

 ```
-git conflicts
+$ git conflicts
 ```

-Opens each conflict in the editor.
-You resolve the conflict, save and exit, and go to the next one.
+Searches for conflicts in unmerged files in the root Git directory and opens each one in the editor.
+You resolve one conflict, save and exit, and continue to the next.

 Conflict resolution is a process of transforming this: